rahulsud48/opencl_basics/readme.md

 ## Prerequisites
 To run the OpenCL programs in this repository, ensure you have the following:
-- A system with an OpenCL-compatible GPU or CPU
+- A system with an OpenCL-compatible GPU
-- OpenCL SDK installed (e.g., Intel OpenCL SDK, AMD APP SDK, or NVIDIA CUDA Toolkit)
+- OpenCL SDK installed for NVIDIA CUDA Toolkit
-- A C/C++ compiler (GCC, Clang, or MSVC)
+- A C/C++ compiler - gcc
-- CMake (optional, for build automation)
+- CMake

 ## Installation
 1. Clone the repository: